wisemen-digital/nuxt-project-template/README.md

 <br>

 ## <a name="env-variables">Environment Variables</a>

 Use the `.env.example` file as a template

 ```bash
 NUXT_PUBLIC_BASE_URL=http://localhost:3000
 ```

 You can change the `BASE_URL` to a development API url for testing/implementing.
+If you want to add more environment variables make sure to include them in nuxt.config.ts under `runtimeConfig`

 <br>